SergePisarsky/QESA-Quadratic-equation-solving-app-/README.md

-# QESA-Quadratic-equation-solving-app-
+# QESA-Quadratic-equation-solving-app
-QESA will help you quickly and easily check the correct solution of algebraic quadratic equations
+QESA will help schoolchildren quickly and easily check the correct solution of algebraic quadratic equations